libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------

-Aetherius's development is self-funded by my day job, consider supporting me if you use it frequently, want development speed to increase, or if you want help setting up a custom version of Aetherius for your use case.
+Aetherius's development is self-funded by my day job, consider supporting me if you use it frequently and want development speed to increase.

 <a href='https://ko-fi.com/libraryofcelsus' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>